Rafael Devers Player Props: Red Sox vs. Guardians

 Rafael Devers At The Plate

-- Looking at the 26 games he has played this year, he's hit a long ball in eight of them (30.8%), and in 7.9% of his trips to the plate.
+- He has homered in 33.3% of his games this season, and 8.4% of his trips to the dish.

-- Devers has picked up an RBI in 53.8% of his games this season, with more than one RBI in 23.1% of his games.
-He has also produced three or more runs in two contests.
+- In 55.6% of his games this season, Devers has driven in at least one run.
+In seven of those games (25.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.

-- He has scored in 53.8% of his games this season, with two or more runs scored in 15.4%.
+- He has scored in 15 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.